oroinc/orocommerce/src/Oro/Bundle/TaxBundle/Resources/doc/api/customer_tax_code.md

 ### update

-Edit a specific product tax code record.
+Edit a specific customer tax code record.

 The updated record is returned in the response.